laravel/docs/eloquent-relationships.md

 <a name="one-to-one-polymorphic-table-structure"></a>
 #### Table Structure

 A one-to-one polymorphic relation is similar to a typical one-to-one relation; however, the child model can belong to more than one type of model using a single association.
 For example, a blog `Post` and a `User` may share a polymorphic relation to an `Image` model.
-Using a one-to-one polymorphic relation allows you to have a single list of unique images that are used for both blog posts and user accounts.
+Using a one-to-one polymorphic relation allows you to have a single table of unique images that may be associated with posts and users.
 First, let's examine the table structure:

     posts
         id - integer